strapi/strapi/README.md

 Strapi is a free and open-source Headless CMS delivering your content anywhere you need.

 - **Keep control over your data**.
 With Strapi, you know where your data is stored and you keep full control at any time.
-- **Self hosted**.
+- **Self-hosted**.
 You can host and scale Strapi projects the way you want.
 You can choose any hosting platform you want: AWS, Netlify, Heroku, a VPS or a dedicated server.
 You can scale as you grow, 100% independently.
 - **Database agnostic**.
 You can choose the database you prefer.
-Strapi works with SQL & NoSQL databases: MongoDB, PostgresQL, MySQL, MariaDB, SQLite.
+Strapi works with SQL & NoSQL databases: MongoDB, PostgreSQL, MySQL, MariaDB, SQLite.
 - **Customisable**.
 You can easily build your own logic by fully customising APIs, routes or plugins to perfectly fit your needs.

 ## Getting Started